vaibhavsinghdresden/concept_exploration_LLM_shinny/README.md

 ### 1.1.
 Objective

-The first goal is to analyze linguistic data (e.g., cross-linguistic meanings and lexical groupings) using FCA and then **verify the resulting implications** through LLMs.
+The primary goal is to analyze linguistic data (e.g., cross-linguistic meanings and lexical groupings) using FCA and then **verify the resulting implications** through LLMs.
 These implications capture logical patterns such as:

 - **Attribute implications**:
   > If a verb expresses meanings A and B, then it also expresses C.